Designer sitting at a drafting table

 The rigorous program is recognized by the Association of Registered Interior Designers of Ontario (ARIDO) and Interior Designers of Canada (IDC), and is accredited by the Council for Interior Design Accreditation (CIDA).

-In fact, our students have won several times the Interior Design Educators Council (IDEC) Student Award and have been hired by established design houses.
+In fact, our students have won the Interior Design Educators Council (IDEC) Student Award several times and have been hired by established design houses.

 Graduates also meet the necessary educational requirements to take the NCIDQ exam, which is a step towards professional certification in some jurisdictions in North America.